chakradhar307/House-price-prediction-model/README.md

 # Boston-housing-price-prediction-model
-Project Title: Predicting House Prices through Linear Regression
+Project Title: Predicting House Prices through  RandomForestRegressor Model

 Objective
 The goal was to construct a predictive model to estimate the value of a house using several features of the house based on linear regression.